 How process mining can be easily integrated to improve the business value and increase the velocity of improvement projects

-There is a tendency to want to automate “annoying” or “frustrating” tasks that agents undergo, however once automated, does not necessarily deliver the most savings.
-In this session, discover how Process Mining is able to analyze the P2P process and make the best recommendations for which steps of the process to automate.
+The rise of RPA has driven businesses to jump on the automation bandwagon head first, however once automated, does not necessarily deliver the most savings.
+In this session, discover how Process Mining is able to analyze the P2P process to identify bottlenecks and make the best recommendations for which steps of the process to automate.

 Identify workflow inefficiencies which can lead to a damaging cash flow situation

-Prevent overpayment for procured goods and services by correcting past overpayments mistakes
+Prevent overpayment for procured goods and services by correcting past overpayments mistake

 Root out suppliers which no longer (or temporarily) don’t comply with internal regulations

-Automation has turned into one of the fastest growing technologies in recent years however many of the initiatives are falling short of their goals.
+Automation has turned into one of the fastest growing technologies in recent years however many of the initiatives are falling short of their goals due to automating the wrong processes.
 In this session, discover how Merck was able to establish a framework for automation that helped them determine not only the optimal path for selection and implementation, but ensure their ongoing success and expansion into other use cases.

 Identified the best automation opportunities for RPA, OCR, AI and Machine Learning

 Established robot benchmarking to verify their business case

 10:00AM ET Using Advanced Process Analytics to Become More Competitive